scilab/scilab/scilab/README_Windows.txt

     3 - Scilab has been compiled with Visual C++ .NET 2005 Pro (Intel C 10 & Fortran 10, see III below).
-        All examples of incremental link given with Scilab are prepared for Visual C++.
+        All examples of dynamic link given with Scilab are prepared for Visual C++.

-    4 - If you want use Microsoft Visual C++ 2005 Express with Scilab 5.0 download and install "Microsoft Plateform SDK R2" http://msdn.microsoft.com/vstudio/express/visualc/usingpsdk/
+    4 - If you want use Microsoft Visual C++ 2005 or 2008 Express with Scilab 5.0
+        download and install "Microsoft Plateform SDK R2" http://msdn.microsoft.com/vstudio/express/visualc/usingpsdk/